 4. Burton Limelight Women Snowboard Boots

-Here are other best women’s boots.
+Burton limelight is another pair of best women’s boots.
 This footwear is warm and comfortable and was developed with women in mind.
 It offers simple technology and mild flex for a generally entertaining ride.

 Highlights: